 Face detection with PHP

 The headline does say facedetection - but what does this mean?
 Easy said, this article focus on how to find faces on images with PHP.
 Faces have a certain form and so it is possible to search for it.
-At the end of the search you will say how many human faces are on the image or better: Where are human faces on my image.
+At the end of the search you might say how many human faces are on the image or better: Where are human faces on my image.
 This article is not intended to be mathematically.

 Some may ask, what is this good for?
 Google has added the opportunity to search only for faces in their Image Search.
 Lets play with Google.
 The SERP of the search for "Washington" looks something like this: